Odfjell rig spuds gas prospect in Norwegian Sea for Polish player

 Copernicus, which is estimated to contain gross mean prospective resources of 254 mmboe with further potential upside to bring the total to 471 mmboe, lies on the Utgard High in the Vøring Basin region of the Norwegian Sea.

 The drilling programme for the well 6608/1-1 S entails the drilling of an exploration well in production licence 1017, which was awarded on 1 March 2019 and is valid until 1 September 2026.
 As the operator of this licence, PGNiG Upstream Norway holds an ownership interest of 50 per cent and the other licensees are Equinor (40 per cent) and Longboat Energy Norge (10 per cent).

-After PGNiG hired a rig for the drilling of this well in December 2021, its partner, Longboat Energy, revealed that these activities were expected to start between June and September 2022.
+After PGNiG hired a rig for the drilling of the well in December 2021, its partner, Longboat Energy, revealed that these activities were expected to start between June and September 2022.

-In an update on Monday, Longboat Energy announced the start of drilling operations on the Copernicus exploration well, explaining that the drilling of this prospect – undertaken by the Deepsea Yantai drilling rig – is expected to take up to eight weeks.
+In an update on Monday, Longboat Energy announced the start of drilling operations on the Copernicus exploration well, explaining that the drilling of the prospect – undertaken by the Deepsea Yantai drilling rig – was expected to take up to eight weeks.

 The Deepsea Yantai rig – former Beacon Atlantic – is owned by China’s CIMC and managed by the Norwegian drilling contractor Odfjell Drilling.
 The rig received an Acknowledgement of Compliance (AoC) from the PSA in November 2019.
 This rig is of a GM4D design and is capable of harsh environment operation.

 Helge Hammer, Chief Executive of Longboat Energy, commented: “We are pleased to commence the drilling of the second of three fully-funded, gas-focused exploration wells, with the drilling of the Oswig well, the first well in the series, also currently underway.”